International adoption: The Hague Adoption Convention

-The Convention lets states decide which public agency is the central adoption authority, whose supervision and authorization is necessary to proceed with adoption (article 17) and which other bodies should be accredited as the provider of adoption services (Article 9).
-If fully implemented at the national level, the convention offers also a protective framework against the risks potentially implied in private adoption (when the adoptive parents set the terms of the adoption directly with the birth parents, without recurring to accredited bodies).

-At the time of its introduction, were concerns that increased bureaucratization of the adoption process due the implementation of the Hague Adoption Convention would establish additional barriers to the placement of children.
-The Implementation and Operation of the 1993 Inter country Adoption Convention: Guide to Good Practice was published in 1993 to provide guidance for convention use and interpretation.
+At the time of its introduction, there were concerns that increased bureaucratization of the adoption process, due to the implementation of the Hague Adoption Convention, would create additional barriers to the placement of children.
+The Implementation and Operation of the 1993 Intercountry Adoption Convention: Guide to Good Practice was published to provide guidance on the use and interpretation of the Convention.

-Many changes have been introduced in national legislation in order comply with international standards, including new laws to criminalize the act of obtaining improper gains from intercountry adoptions.
-However, instances of trafficking in and sale of children for the purpose of adoption continue to take place in many parts of the world.
-Especially during emergency situations, natural disasters or conflicts, has been found that children are adopted without following appropriate legal procedures and risk to be victims of trafficking and sale.
-However instances of trafficking in and sale of children for the purpose of adoption continue to take place in many parts of the world.
-Especially during emergency situations, natural disasters or conflicts, has been found that children are adopted without following appropriate legal procedures and risk to be victims of trafficking and sale.
+Many changes have been introduced in national legislation to comply with international standards, including new laws criminalizing the act of obtaining improper gains from intercountry adoptions.
+Instances of trafficking and the sale of adopted children, however, continue to take place in many parts of the world.
+During emergencies, such as natural disasters or conflicts, in particular, children are more likely to be adopted without following appropriate legal procedures, increasing the risk of these outcomes.